 I love Scripture.
 I love the word of God.
 I love it in all its nuances and the wide spectrum of its translations.
 I love it in Amplified and love it in ESV.
 I love in the Tree of Life Version and in The Message.
 I love the way God sings to us across all time and all languages, all dialects and all states of our hearts.

 I love music and movies, dance and drama, galleries and places to go.
 I love the wealth of media that God has given us to enjoy and learn from.

-I the format of magazines – a selection of material gathered together to be enjoyed periodically as a collection.
+I love the format of magazines – a selection of varied material gathered together to be enjoyed periodically as a collection.

 When I could remember what I loved to begin with, and when I could turn off the voices of obligation and “shoulds”, I began to hear the call to change.

 What I could hear in my own heart was the longing to create something I had always loved.
 A magazine.
 A quarterly magazine framed by the seasons themselves.
 An online quarterly magazine whose material changes every season just like print magazines, and with an audience of believers engaged in the arts, working to live whole lives integrating faith, reason, and imagination.
 A magazine designed to teach and nurture others in three core areas of being – Craft, Character, and Community.